 Natural Support for Hock & Stifle Problems in Horses

-The hocks are a key part of your horse’s hind quarters driving mechanism.
-Actions such as work at collected gaits or jumping, require extra hind-end effort which can be especially tough on these hard-working joints.
-Tight turns and small circles are pressure points to the hock, which can apply a twisting force causing pain or soreness.
-With miles and time ground working or under saddle, the joints can start to break down and cause hock problems.
+The hocks are a vital part of your horse’s hindquarters driving mechanism.
+Actions such as work at collected gaits or jumping require extra hind-end effort.
+This is especially tough on these hard-working joints.
+Tight turns and small circles are pressure points to the hock.
+They can apply a twisting force, causing pain or soreness.
+With miles and time ground working or under saddle, the joints can break down and cause hock problems.

-A horse with hock pain will typically point the rear leg and place it under the body more than normal, especially if the pain is toward the inside of the hock.
+A horse with hock pain will typically point the rear leg and place it under the body.
+This is done, especially if the pain is toward the inside of the hock.
 Early signs of hock issues can be very subtle and can creep up gradually.

 - Noticeable heat or swelling in the leg at the joint.

-- Could start out stiff but seem to “work out of it” as they warm up
+- Horses can start stiff but seem to “work it out” as they warm up.

-A horse that is stifle-sore may show everyday performance concerns when riding.
-Stiffness, resistance to picking up a particular lead, pain or unwillingness to go up or down hills, swaying to one side when jumping, or in more severe cases bucking to evacuate the rider from their back due to pain are signs there may be an issue.
-When working in a circle, such as lunging, you may see the problem appear more readily on the outside of the circle.
-When stifle issues are present, the horse will rest the more painful leg and could be more comfortable standing with the stifle joint rotated to the outside.
+A horse that is stifle-sore can show performance concerns when riding.
+The horse may exhibit stiffness or resistance to picking up a particular lead.
+They may offer an unwillingness to go up or down hills, swaying to one side when jumping.
+In more severe cases, bucking to evacuate the rider from their back due to pain may be an issue.
+When working in a circle, such as lunging, you may see the problem appear more readily outside the ring.
+When stifle issues are present, the horse will rest the more painful leg and be more comfortable standing with the stifle joint rotated to the outside.

 Natural Support for Hock and Stifle Joints

-The Super-food protein found in our Sprouted Granules enables the Equine body to produce a whole series of metabolic enzymes, such as Superoxide Dismutase, Catalase, Glutathione Peroxidase and others in that group.
-Their primary role is in maintaining cellular health by removing toxic build-up.
-Healthy cells are the foundation for general health.
-When the cells are healthy and thriving, healing and repair issues can be advanced; inflammation and stiffness can be controlled; greater energy can be released, and general overall health will be promoted.
-We believe this is the best way to promote effective and speedy recovery – via the natural processes involving this set of enzymes.
+The Superfood protein found in our Sprouted Granules enables the Equine body to produce a series of natural metabolic enzymes.
+These antioxidants include Superoxide Dismutase and its partner, Catalase, plus Glutathione Peroxidase and Methionine Reductase.
+Their primary role is in maintaining cellular health by removing toxic build-up and cleansing free radicals.
+Healthy cells are the foundation for good health.
+When the cells are healthy and thriving, healing and repair issues can be advanced.
+Inflammation and stiffness can be managed.
+Increased energy can be released, and general overall health will be promoted.
+We believe the Superfood Granules are the best way to promote effective and speedy recovery for any horse suffering under these conditions.

-In this realm, of supporting enhanced enzyme functionality, we have a solid history of significant success with the NZYMES® Sprouted Granules as a natural yet effective answer to a wide variety of serious issues involving hock and stifle problems in horses.
-Therefore, we feel very confident that this product is the best possible ‘all natural’ answer to providing help for your horse – especially in contrast to ‘more invasive’ answers.
+In supporting enhanced enzyme functionality, we have a solid history of success with the NZYMES® Sprouted Granules.
+This natural alternative is an adequate answer to serious mobility issues involving horses’ hock and stifle problems.
+Therefore, we feel this product is the best possible and all-natural response to providing help for your horse.